PAED5504 Transport Medicine

 - 6 points

-Availability Location Mode Semester 2 King Edward Memorial Hospital and Princess Margaret Hospital Face to face
+Availability Location Mode Not available in 2020 King Edward Memorial Hospital and Princess Margaret Hospital Face to face

 - This is primarily a practical, hands-on unit, where the student is expected to become proficient in the overall care of preterm and/or sick newborns on retrieval from all parts of Western Australia.
 Students are also expected to participate in logistical and planning components of the transport service.
 Students (1) develop knowledge of the role of transport in neonatal/perinatal medicine; and (2) are provided with the practical skills required to undertake and organise a neonatal transport.

 - Students are able to (1) describe the history and development of neonatal transport; (2) understand basic and applied neonatal physiology for ground and air transport; (3) describe the role of the transport team; (4) develop advanced skills for independent management of neonates being retrieved from remote locations with limited resources; (5) develop specific skills for management of difficult problems on transport (such as extreme prematurity, surgical emergencies, etc.); (6) display good communication skills with referring staff, parents of neonates being retrieved and the different transport services within Western Australia (WA) (RFDS, St John Ambulance); and (7) develop an understanding of the unique nature of transport services in WA with respect to logistical hurdles.

 - This comprises a logbook of transports/ reflective diary (50 per cent); performance of a simulation (20 per cent); direct observation of conduct on transport-related activities [both senior nursing and medical staff affiliated with Newborn and Paediatric Emergency Transport Service (NETS) contribute to the assessment of the student] (20 per cent); and day-to-day conduct of the student within the transport service and Neonatology Clinical Care Unit (NCCU) generally (10 per cent).